-SYNERGIE's Group CSR Department is a innovative strategic and unit that desians. and develops tests new. differentiating CSR support services internally and externally.
+SYNERGIE's Group CSR Department is a strategic and innovative unit that designs, tests and develops new, differentiating CSR support services internally and externally.
 Their aim is to create social, societal and environmental value, both to support and improve the skills of our permanent staff and to support our talents and our clients in these areas.